Small Business Tax Loopholes: Minimize Your Tax Burden

 Health insurance premiums are deductible business expenses if you itemize your tax return.
 This is because you pay for premiums after taxes are deducted from people’s checks.
 This strategy is ideal for self-employed individuals as it lowers one’s adjusted gross income.
 This benefit extends to their spouse and dependents.

-However, the deduction cannot exceed the earned income you collect from the business.
+However, at most, the deduction can be the earned income you collect from the business.
 If a business owner pays $5,000 in health insurance premiums, this amount can be deducted from taxable income.

 13. Business Meal Deductions